In the restaurant business, they say that “People eat with their eyes first.”

 Retailers and brands are facing the same challenges.
-You might have the best products or prices on the market, but if your stores are bland and the products are poorly displayed, people will look elsewhere.
+You might have the best products or prices on the market, but if your stores are bland or the products are poorly displayed, people will look elsewhere.
 This is where visual merchandising comes into play.

 What is Visual Merchandising?

 Visual merchandising is the practice of designing and displaying merchandise in a retail setting with the goal of engaging shoppers and boosting sales.
 This is done by creating displays that accentuate a product’s appearance, features, benefits, and uses in a visually compelling way.